ASFOpenSARlab/opensarlab-docs/user_docs/guides/conda_environments.md

 # Creating and Using Conda Environments in OpenSARlab

-Users can create and conda environments in OpenSARlab.
+Users can create conda environments in OpenSARlab, and use them to run Jupyter Notebooks.

 * Store environments in the /home/jovyan/.local directory so they persist after server shutdown
 * Install the ipykernel to allow Jupyter Notebooks to run in the environment